Hesperian Health Guides

 Make sure the mother understands that if she breastfeeds her baby:

-• her womb will more quickly go back to its normal size.
+• her womb will contract more quickly.

 • the baby is less likely to get diarrhea and other illnesses.